The entire book appears at this link with chapters added after appearing online:

 himself a hell of a past and a heaven of a future.
 (Perhaps.)

-A few days like those sturdy small bids zoom from coffee
+A few days like those sturdy small birds zoom from coffee

 house to garden patio.
 They are seamlessly timeless grand